Yale-EEB723/syllabus/README.md

 Discussion leader: Ian Gilman
 - Goodwin et al. 2016.
 Coming of age: ten years of next-generation sequencing technologies.
-Nature Reviews Genetics.  https://doi.org/10.1038/nrg.2016.49
+Nature Reviews Genetics.  https://doi.org/10.1038/nrg.2016.49 *This review covers a lot of ground.
+Focus on the bits about Illumina, PacBio, and Oxford Nanopore.*

 #### Agenda and notes